barrucadu/lookwhattheshoggothdraggedin.com/posts/iuwoi.markdown

 system: traveller
 excerpt: |
-    For the last few weeks, I've been running my players through *The Borderland Run*, a [glo:traveller] adventure by Mongoose Publishing.
+    For the last few weeks, I've been running my players through *The Borderland Run*, a Traveller adventure by Mongoose Publishing.
 I wanted to develop the politics a little more than the adventure gives, and in particular develop the Aslan clan *Iuwoi* further.
 This post builds on [a great series written by